Gay & Mormon Series Introduction

 If you have questions or would like to schedule a session with Forrest or Warren, you can use the links below to schedule a meeting, and we’d be happy to chat with you.

-Forrest is a therapist with Life Changing Services.
-He writes about the intersection of sexuality and spirituality, as well as the therapeutic benefit of integrating the mind, body, heart, and spirit.
+Forrest is a therapist with Life Changing Services who specializes in working with gay/bisexual members of The Church of Jesus Christ, teens and adolescents, and people who feel burnt out of traditional therapy and haven’t had success with previous therapy experiences.
+He also has advanced training in treating complex trauma.
+Forrest writes about the intersection of sexuality and spirituality, as well as the therapeutic benefit of integrating the mind, body, heart, and spirit.
 He currently lives in Utah.
 To book a session with him or to complain about his writing, click here.